-Leave Us Out of Your Problem, APC Tells Labour Party
+Leave Us out of Your Problem, APC Tells Labour Party

 Latest Headlines

-The All Progressives Congress (APC) has called on the Labour Party to stop blaming it for its internal crisis.
+Meanwhile, the ruling APC has called on the LP to stop blaming it for its internal crisis.

-The National Publicity Secretary of the party, Felix Morka, in a statement issued Saturday said the embattled National Chairman of the Labour Party (LP), Julius Abure baselessly blamed the APC for his sinking and dysfunctional party.
+The National Publicity Secretary of the party, Felix Morka, in a statement issued yesterday wondered why Abure should blame the APC for “his sinking and dysfunctional party.”

 “Total vindication of APC of any involvement in LP’s imbroglio was swiftly and categorically delivered by Mr. Abure’s successor and Acting National Chairman of LP, Mr. Lamidi Apapa, who exonerated our great party of any interference in the party’s raging internal crisis.